SrijanSingh9/TicTacToe/README.md

 ## Project Structure

 - `runner.py`: The main script to run the TicTacToe game.
-- `game.py`: Contains the game logic for TicTacToe.
+- `tictactoe.py`: Contains the game logic for TicTacToe.
-- `ui.py`: Handles the user interface using Pygame.
+- font file is used for providing font to UI

 Ensure all three files (`runner.py`, `game.py`, `ui.py`) are in the same folder.